StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/setup/rename-wsl-distro.md

 title:  'Renaming a WSL Distribution'
 sidebar_position: 4
 ---

-# Renaming a WSL Distribution
+# Renaming a WSL Distibution

 AI Studio requires its own WSL distribution named "*Phoenix*".
 If our installer has directed you to these instructions, then you probably have a distribution that needs to be renamed before you can finish installing AI Studio.